rwebaz/Ether-Lessons-Project/docs/pages/Passing-Hash.md

 The *Etherbase* account is where all local mining rewards will be credited.

-Recall in the original test account, the `[0]` index account ...
+Recall in the original test account ( the `[0]` index account ) ...

-The *Etherbase* account automatically defaults to the `[0]` index account upon inception.
+The *Etherbase* account automatically defaulted to the `[0]` index account upon inception.

-To explicitly designate the original test account as the recipient for all mining rewards ( or, any other subsequent instance of `account` created ) ...
+To explicitly designate the original test account as the recipient for all mining rewards ...

+Or, to designated any other subsequent instance of `account` created ) ...

-- From the **GETH** Javascript console, invoke the `setEtherBase` method to set the *Etherbase* programatically by designating the target account Public *hash* as the parameter of the lone argument, as follows:
+- From the **GETH** Javascript console, invoke the `setEtherBase` method of the **miner** API

+- Designate the target account Public *hash* as the parameter of the lone argument to set the *Etherbase* programatically, as follows:

 ```liquid
 {% raw %}